hphelion/documentation/bindings.fog.object-storage.md

         container.headers["Content-Type"]          # returns the content-type
         container.status                           # HTTP status code for the operation

-5. Create a new file into an existing container
+5. Create a new file into an existing container:

         file = conn.put_object("fog-rocks", "sample.txt", File.open('/path/to/file/sample.txt'))
         file.headers                            # returns a hash of headers file.headers["Content-Length"]          # returns the content-length

-6. View a file from an existing container
+6. View a file from an existing container:

         file = conn.get_object("fog-rocks", "sample.txt")
         file.body                               # returns the contents of the file